US warns Russia as Kremlin talks about war threat in Ukraine

 2 of9 US Secretary of State Antony Blinken, left, and Russian Foreign Minister Sergey Lavrov pose for photographers on the occasion of their meeting on the sidelines of an Organization for Security and Co-operation in Europe (OSCE) meeting, in Stockholm, Sweden, Thursday, Dec.
 2, 2021.
 (Jonathan Nackstrand/Pool Photo via AP) Jonathan Nackstrand/AP Show More Show Less 3 of9

-4 of9 US Secretary of State Antony Blinken, left, and Russian Foreign Minister Sergey Lavrov meet on the sidelines of an Organization for Security and Co-operation in Europe (OSCE) meeting, in Stockholm, Sweden, Thursday, Dec.
+4 of9 US Secretary of State Antony Blinken, left, and Russian Foreign Minister Sergey Lavrov take their seats on the occasion of their meeting on the sidelines of an Organization for Security and Co-operation in Europe (OSCE) meeting, in Stockholm, Sweden, Thursday, Dec.
 2, 2021.
 (Jonathan Nackstrand/Pool Photo via AP) Jonathan Nackstrand/AP Show More Show Less

 5 of9 US Secretary of State Antony Blinken, left, and Russian Foreign Minister Sergey Lavrov meet on the sidelines of an Organization for Security and Co-operation in Europe (OSCE) meeting, in Stockholm, Sweden, Thursday, Dec.
 2, 2021.
 (Jonathan Nackstrand/Pool Photo via AP) Jonathan Nackstrand/AP Show More Show Less 6 of9